Collaborate with open minds to understand what's most important

 Check understanding of the information collected

-Consider interconnections, influences and causal relationships
+Consider interconnections, influences, causal and supportive relationships

-Examples of collaboration from practice
+Examples of collaboration and sense making from practice

 Te Pikinga ki Runga guiding the analysis

-A team is using Te Pikinga ki Runga to guide decision-making by using the 12 Te Huia dimensions within the domains of hononga (relational aspects), hinengaro (psychological aspects), tinana (physical aspects) and mauri (unique essence).
-The kōrero and analysis of these aspects helps to strengthen understanding and relationships between the home and school in a way that enhances mana.
+A team is using Te Pikinga ki Runga to guide sense making by using the 12 Te Huia dimensions within the domains of hononga (relational aspects), hinengaro (psychological aspects), tinana (physical aspects) and mauri (unique essence).

 Analysis of behaviour reports in High School